koraydgr/just-finder-lightweight-find-tool/README.md

-Product Name: Just Finder! | Lightweight Find Tool Short Description: A minimalist, floating in-page search tool.
+Just Finder! | Lightweight Find Tool
+Short Description: A minimalist, floating in-page search tool.
 Zero bloat, drag-and-drop interface, and smart highlighting.

-[Store Description Content]

-Introduction
 Native browser search (Ctrl+F) is functional but often bulky and intrusive.
 Just Finder! is designed for digital minimalists who need focus, not features they don't use.
 It provides a lightweight, floating search bar that respects your screen space and privacy.

 ⚡ What It Does